ringcentral/engage-digital-api-docs/docs/digital/exports/extensions-report-fields.md

 # Extensions Report Fields

-In RingCentral Engage Digital, we can enable extensions.
+In RingCentral RingCX Digital, we can enable extensions.

 Each extension may append columns to existing csv or provide new exports.